Heart Failure: Working With Your Medical Team

 The nurses involved in your care have four main roles.
 They:

 - Help assess your symptoms and how they affect your lifestyle.
 They may also be able to give you tips to help you control your disease and make your treatment plan easier.

-between you and your doctor.
+- Act as a link between you and your doctor.
 When you have a problem that requires your doctor's attention, your nurse can decide which information is important to tell your doctor.

 Communicating with your care team

 Remember that you should feel comfortable discussing any aspect of your health or life with your health professionals.
 There are no wrong questions, especially if it is something that concerns you.
 Do not be intimidated by their level of education or by how busy they are.
 Focus on taking an active role in your visits with the health care team members.